toasterllc/MSPFETSim/README.md

 - MSP430I2041

 # Installation / Usage

 # Caveats

-- MSPFETSim is highly dependent on the version of the MSP Debug Stack/libmsp430.so that's being used to talk to it.
+- MSPFETSim is highly dependent on the version of the MSP Debug Stack/`libmsp430.so` that's being used to talk to it.
-    - MSPFETSim is currently compatible with:
+    - MSPFETSim is currently known to be compatible with:
-        - MSP Debug Stack version 3.15.1.001
+        - MSP Debug Stack version 3.15.1.001 (as noted in `revisions.txt`)
+        - Code Composer Studio version 10.4.0.00006 (as noted in Help > About Code Composer Studio)

-    - If your debug software (such as TI CCS or mspdebug) says that it needs to update the version of firmware used by the MSP-FET, it's likely because it's using an incompatible version of `libmsp430.so`
+    - If your debug software (such as TI CCS or mspdebug) says that it needs to update the version of firmware used by the MSP-FET, it's likely because it's using an incompatible version of `libmsp430.so`.
+Try using the versions specified above.

-that's coupled with needs to be closesly paired Requires specific tilib version
-- MSPFETSim doesn't support any of the VCC toggling features
-- Programming flash works by accident-ish
-    - If flash verification matches are we good?
-Or is it possible that the write still wasn't performed well even if it verifies correctly?
+- Programming flash-based (ie non-FRAM devices) devices correctly requires strobing the `TEST` signal within a certain frequency range.
+Although the FTDI driver sets its clock frequency to be in this range, and flashing with MSPFETSim appears to work correctly on the tested hardware (see Supported MSP430 Devices section), adherence to this requirement hasn't been thoroughly investigated yet.

 # Development Philosophy